 Marine mammal depredation affects the catch per unit effort and is defined as the removal of hooked fish by a predator.
-Because depredation affects the catch per unit effort, documentation of any depredation
+Because depredation affects the catch per unit effort, documentation of any depredation event is paramount in determining the effectiveness of a set.

-9.1 Tracking Depredation
+9.0 Tracking Depredation